wallstein/Deep-Learning/README.md

 # Deep-Learning
-Repository to experiment with deep learning.

-The aim is to recognize the value of a number in a picture.
+Repository to experiment with deep learning based on MichalDanielDobrzanski/DeepLearningPython.
+The aim is to recognize the value of a number in a picture using a neural network.

-Currently learning with MichalDanielDobrzanski/DeepLearningPython